virtualesp/AI-Aimbot/README.md

+> [!CAUTION]
+> # This tool is No Longer Supported by RootKit
+> We will not offer help for issues that arise with this program, or assist in getting it running on your machine.
+> You are free to fork and edit this tool yourself.

-﻿# 🎯 World's Best AI Aimbot 🎮
+# 🎯 World's Best AI Aimbot 🎮

 ![World's Best AI Aimbot Banner](imgs/banner.png)